AbubakarMi/Flexisaf-Internship/README.md

-# money-calculator
+# Money Calculator

- Java program for a Money Calculator that can handle currency conversion and basic financial calculations
+A Java application for currency conversion and financial calculations.

+## Features

+- Convert between different currencies
+- Add and subtract amounts in different currencies
+- Easy to extend with new currencies and exchange rates

+## How to Use

+1. Compile the Java files: